ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-Alarm management may keep the original process, alarms are reported from network to network controller or network analytic platform and then reported to upper layer system (e.g., the alarm handler within the OSS).
+Alarm management may keep the original process, alarms are reported from network to network controller or network analytic platform and then reported to upper-layer system (e.g., the alarm handler within the OSS).

-Similarly, the network incident is reported from the network to the network controller or network analytic platform and then reported to the upper layer system (e.g., incident handler within the OSS).
-Upper layer system may store these network incidents and provide the information for fault analysis (e.g., deeper customer incident analysis based on network incident).
+Similarly, the network incident is reported from the network to the network controller or network analytic platform and then reported to the upper-layer system (e.g., incident handler within the OSS).
+Upper-layer system may store these network incidents and provide the information for fault analysis (e.g., deeper customer incident analysis based on network incident).

-Different from alarm management, incident process within the controller comprising both incident client and incident sever functionalities provides not only network incident reporting but also diagnosis and resolution functions, it's possible to support self-healing and may be helpful for single-domain closed-loop control.
+Different from alarm management, incident process within the controller comprising both incident client and incident server functionalities provides not only network incident reporting but also diagnosis and resolution functions, it's possible to support self-healing and may be helpful for single-domain closed-loop control.